How does a credit check work in Switzerland?

 How is creditworthiness assessed?

-Creditworthiness is assessed based on financial trustworthiness and indicates the probability that people will not pay their bills.
-The assessment examines previous payment behavior, outstanding debts, and negative or positive financial events.
-Financially relevant factors such as age, place of residence, and nationality also play a role.
+Creditworthiness is assessed based on financial trustworthiness and indicates the likelihood that individuals will or will not pay their bills.
+The assessment is based on past payment history, outstanding debts, and negative or positive anomalies.
+Statistically relevant factors such as age and nationality also play a role.

-Credit rating databases such as the Central Office for Credit Information (ZEK) and other credit agencies provide information that influences creditworthiness.
-In Switzerland, there are four credit agencies besides the ZEK: Dun & Bradstreet, Creditreform, CRIF, and Intrum.
-Current loans, past debt collection, open credit applications, and much more is stored here.
-The data included varies depending on the lender.
-The data from credit agencies is also used outside of lending, for example, for online purchases or rental agreements.
-Credit agencies must comply with the Data Protection Act, which means that only people who can prove a legitimate interest may have access to the data.
+Credit rating databases such as the Central Office for Credit Information (ZEK) and other credit bureaus provide the information that influences creditworthiness.
+In Switzerland, there are several relevant databases in addition to the ZEK: IKO, CRIF, Intrum, Dun & Bradstreet, Creditreform, and the Debt Collection Register.
+Current loans, past debt collection cases, pending loan applications, and much more are stored here.
+Which data is taken into account varies depending on the lender.
+Credit bureaus must comply with the Data Protection Act, which means that only individuals who can demonstrate a legitimate interest are permitted access to the data.

 What is taken into account in a credit check?